aary/cppsockets/README.md

 ## Installation

-To install this library for use with your project, first add it as a submodule
+To install this library for use with your project, either first add it as a submodule or download/clone this repository and follow the steps below
 ```shell
 git submodule add https://github.com/aary/cppsockets.git submodules/cppsockets
 git submodule update --init --recursive